-The following pronouncement will be relevant to the Company but was not effective at 31 December 2019 and has not been applied in preparing these financial statements.
+The following pronouncement will be relevant to the Company but was not effective at 31 December 2020 and has not been applied in preparing these financial statements.

-Pronouncement Nature of change Effective date Minor amendments to other accounting standards The IASB has issued a number of minor amendments to IFRSs (including IFRS 3 Business Combinations and IAS 1 Presentation of Financial Statements).
-Annual periods beginning on or after 1 January 2020
+Pronouncement Nature of change Effective date Minor amendments to other accounting standards The IASB has issued a number of minor amendments to IFRSs including IFRS 9 Financial Instruments.
+Annual periods beginning on or after 1 January 2021